Anti-ableist Resources

 During the lifetime of WAARC we will be releasing details of writing and outputs from our research in a variety of forms.

-Working Papers are Open Access publications through which the WAARC team critically engage with emerging findings and deliberations with a specific focus on our aims and deliverables.
+Publications through which the WAARC team critically engage with emerging findings and deliberations with a specific focus on our aims and deliverables.
+These include working papers:

-Working Papers: Knowing times - Generating community in a new wave of disability
+Working paper: Knowing times - generating community in a new wave of disability

-Journal articles are Open Access peer reviewed papers written by the WAARC team that either emerge directly from our work or reflect team members' scholarship that are impacting on our discussions within the team
+And we are accessing a series of Journal articles - Open Access peer reviewed papers - written by the WAARC team that either emerge directly from our work or reflect team members' scholarship that are impacting on our discussions within the team.
+These papers consider the power of podcasting to promote dialogue and theorisation; theoretical ideas relating to understanding the anti-ableist university; the challenges of particular research methods when these methods are built upon ableist assumptions; the urgent need to engage disabled people and their representative organisations at all stages of research:

 Massively Disabled 3: Back to the Future with Polio